okfn/ckanext-issues-2.9/README.md

 When upgrading ckanext-issues from older code versions, you should run the issues upgrade command, in case there are any model migrations (e.g. 11th Jan 2016):

     ckan -c path-to/ckan.ini issuesupdate

+**Note:** This feature is not being tested and will be dropped in a future.

 ## What it does